Australian bass: Fishing

-Fishing for Australian bass is a summer pastime, undertaken during the warmer months in the freshwater reaches of the rivers they inhabit.
-Australian bass are keenly fished for as they are an outstanding sport fish, extraordinarily fast and powerful for their size.
-Their extraordinary speed and power is probably due to their significant, strenuous annual migrations for spawning and a life-style that is migratory in general.
-Australian bass in their natural river habitats are not to be underestimated; they head straight for the nearest snags (sunken timber) when hooked, and light but powerful tackles with stiff drag settings are needed to stop them.
+Fishing for Australian bass is a summer pastime, undertaken in the freshwater reaches of the rivers they inhabit.
+Australian bass are highly regarded as a sport fish, fast and powerful for their size.
+Their strength is probably due to their strenuous annual migrations for spawning and migratory life-style.
+Australian bass may head for the nearest snags when hooked, and light but powerful tackles with stiff drag settings are needed to stop them.

 As mentioned above, during the day Australian bass generally remain close to or in cover (e.g. snags, overhanging trees), and small plug lures and flies cast close to such cover are used.
-Australian bass will strike at a very large variety of lures from minnow-style hard-bodied diving lures to slowly jigged soft plastic baits, as well as various surface lures such as poppers and surface walkers.
-In recent years fly fishing for Australian bass using surface flies imitating cicadas has proven to be extremely effective.
+Australian bass will strike at a variety of lures from minnow-style hard-bodied diving lures to slowly jigged soft plastic baits, as well as various surface lures such as poppers and surface walkers.
+In recent years fly fishing for Australian bass using surface flies imitating cicadas has proven to be effective.
 At night Australian bass are a roaming pelagic feeder and surface lures (which waddle or fizz across the surface of the water) are used.

 This sizeable wild Australian bass was caught on a fizzing surface lure equipped with barbless hooks (summer, freshwater reaches), and was carefully released.

 Some of the best Australian bass fishing is coastal rivers and tributaries where access is difficult.
-Fishing these more remote locations can be extremely rewarding both for the fishing and the scenery.
-Fishing the more remote bass water is therefore usually the domain of the hardened backpacking fisherman or the dedicated kayak fisherman willing to drag his kayak over numerous logs and other obstacles.
+Fishing these more remote locations can be rewarding both for the fishing and the scenery.
+Fishing the more remote bass water is therefore usually the domain of the backpacking fisherman or the kayak fisherman willing to drag his kayak over logs and other obstacles.

-It pays for fishermen to remember that wild Australian bass are still highly migratory when in the freshwater reaches of rivers, and can also be an extremely wary fish in these habitats, much more so than exotic trout species.
+It pays for fishermen to remember that wild Australian bass are still highly migratory when in the freshwater reaches of rivers, and can also be a wary fish in these habitats, much more so than exotic trout species.

 Australian bass fishermen almost exclusively practice catch and release, which is necessary for the preservation of wild Australian bass stocks.
 The use of barbless hooks (which can be created by crushing the barbs flat with a pair of needle-nosed pliers) is essential as Australian bass hit lures with great ferocity and are consequently almost impossible to unhook on barbed hooks without serious injury to the fish.
 Conversely, Australian bass are swiftly and easily released if barbless hooks are used.

 Responsible fishermen now avoid fishing for wild Australian bass in estuaries in winter, so that this increasingly pressured native fish can spawn in peace.
 In 2014 the NSW Fisheries Department announced an extended closed season for Australian bass and estuary perch, from 1 May to 31 August.